 - Place ingredients in cocktail shaker with ice and shake to combine.

 - Garnish with purple pea flower.

 Nutrition Information:Yield: 1 Serving Size: 1

 Amount Per Serving: Calories: 181Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 42mgCarbohydrates: 11gFiber: 0gSugar: 10gProtein: 2g

 Nutritional information is provided as a courtesy and is an estimate only.
 This information comes from online calculators.
 Although BaconisMagic.ca attempts to provide accurate nutritional information, these figures are only estimates.

 721 Government St, Victoria, BC V8W 1W5

-Disclosure: I discovered this gin sour drink while on a sponsored program with Tourism Victoria to write the Victoria Gluttony Guide.
+Disclosure: I discovered these Empress Gin cocktails while on a sponsored program with Tourism Victoria to write the Victoria Gluttony Guide.
 This post was not part of the program.
 But I liked the cocktail, and the story, so much I wanted to share it with you.